jpsirois/kijiji-enhancer/README.md

 ### Kijiji.ca

+- Detect when we reach the end of the current paging to prevent loading the last page of results indefinitly
 - Display all ad images in the listing
 - Save ads as favorite (synced with a login)

 ## Release Notes

+### 0.1.3 - 2013-09-25

+- Fix (another, but similar as last) bug in infinite scroll in some specific categories make it impossible to view next ads when scrolling.

 ### 0.1.2 - 2013-09-25